 When is the Champions League quarter-final and semi-final draw?

-Both quarter-final and semi-final draws for the Champions League take place on Friday March 20
+Man City, Chelsea still in competition; both quarter-final and semi-final draws for the Champions League take place on Friday, March 20

 The draw for the quarter-final and semi-finals of the Champions League takes place on March 20, with clubs discovering their route to the final in Istanbul.